Khristina Chess

 Books You’ll Devour If You Liked The Frozen River by Ariel Lawhon

 Looking for an unforgettable collection of books similar to The Frozen River by Ariel Lawhon?
-As an award-winning author and longtime blogger, I know how powerful stories can open conversations about difficult topics like sexual assault.
-Here are my top three recommendations:
+As an award-winning author and veteran blogger, I’ve spent over a decade analyzing and recommending the most impactful books that explore difficult and sensitive topics like sexual assault and justice.

-1. Purge by Sofi Oksanen - a stunning novel about two women in Estonia in 1941 and the way their lives are bound through silence, shame, and betrayal.
+1. Historical, Generational Shame: Purge by Sofi Oksanen - a stunning novel about two women in Estonia in 1941 and the way their lives are bound through silence, shame, and betrayal.

-3. The Cutting Edge of Friendship by Khristina Chess - a powerful and unflinching novel about friendship, trauma, and healing as two best friends hide dangerous secrets—one about sexual assault and self-harm, and the other unknowingly walking into the predator’s trap.
+3. Friendship, Justice, Healing: The Cutting Edge of Friendship by Khristina Chess - a powerful and unflinching novel about friendship, trauma, and healing as two best friends hide dangerous secrets—one about sexual assault and self-harm, and the other unknowingly walking into the predator’s trap.

 Purge by Sofi Oksanen